glaaki/drive-tunes/README.md

 `sudo apt-get install libav-tools` for 'nix/wsl or `brew install libav` for mac.

 ### todo
-Modify to automatically copy to the proper directory.
+* Modify to automatically copy to the proper directory.
+* Set up a proper requirements.txt

 ### example sheet
 The second tab is formatted exactly the same as `Song Data`, downloaded items are appended there just in case.